What to Do When a Legal Claim is Filed Against You After a Car Wreck

 The decisions made by the court determine how much (if any) compensation should be paid to the plaintiff.

-A trial can be a lengthy and complex process.
+When a legal claim is filed against you, the trial can be a lengthy and complex process.
 Jury trials must first select individuals to serve as jurors.
 After each party has made their opening statements, attorneys may cross-examine the other party and witnesses may be presented to provide their testimony.

 Once these steps are completed, the jury deliberates and establishes a verdict to be presented to the courts.